sergiosolorzano/TalkomicApp-Unity/README.md

       <img width="419" alt="scriptable-credentials-example" src="https://github.com/sergiosolorzano/TalkomicApp-Unity/assets/24430655/9b8ed4b2-cd5c-4f80-a100-0c20031d0f4c">

 ## Prototype Software
 Unity version: Unity 2021.3.26f1.

-Only run on Editor, build not tested.
+This prototype has been tested on the Unity Editor and not a build.

 <p>&nbsp;</p>

 ## License